 Performance testing is a type of testing performed to evaluate the different performance attributes of the application like – responsiveness, stability, reliability etc. For determining these attributes, we have different types of performance testing techniques.

-Load testing is a type of testing which involves evaluating the performance of the system under expected workload.
-A typical load test includes determining the response time, throughput, error rate etc during the course of the load test.
+Load testing is a type of testing which involves evaluating the performance of the system under the expected workload.
+A typical load test includes determining the response time, throughput, error rate, etc during the course of the load test.

-Example – For an application with anticipated load of 1000 users we will run the test with for 1200 users and check if the application is robust enough to not crash.
+Example – For an application with an anticipated load of 1000 users we will run the test with for 1200 users and check if the application is robust enough to not crash.
+[Read More]

-Example – For an application like Income tax filing, the application is used for continuously for very long duration by different user.
-In these type of applications, the memory management is very critical.
-For application like these, we can run the test for 24 hours to 2 days duration and monitor the memory utilisation during the whole test execution.
+Example – For an application like Income tax filing, the application is used continuously for a very long duration by different users.
+In this type of application, memory management is very critical.
+For an application like these, we can run the test for 24 hours to 2 days duration and monitor the memory utilization during the whole test execution.

 In spike testing, we analyze the behavior of the system on suddenly increasing the number of users.
 It also involves checking if the application is able to recover after the sudden burst of users.

 Example – For an e-commerce application running an advertisement campaign, the number of users can increase suddenly in a very short duration.
-Spike testing is done to analyze these type of scenarios.
+Spike testing is done to analyze these types of scenarios.